Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 • Hike in front of the mighty Matterhorn in Zermatt

-Day 1: Zurich - Bellinzona - Locarno
+Tag 1: Zürich - Bellinzona - Locarno

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to Bellinzona.
+Explore Zürich on your own in the morning, rent a free bike with "Züri rollt", or join a city tour.
+After the tour, grab a take-away lunch and take the train to Bellinzona.

-Thanks to the 57 kilometres (35 miles) long Gotthard-Basistunnel, it now takes you less than two hours to bolt through the Alps and reach Switzerland’s warm south.
-Stop over in Bellinzona and visit the Castello di Montebello, a UNESCO World Heritage site, before travelling on to Locarno.
+Make a stop in Bellinzona and visit the Castello di Montebello, a UNESCO World Heritage site, before continuing on to Locarno.

-Spend the rest of the evening taking in the Italian atmosphere in Locarno.
-Hang out at Piazza Grande, stroll along Lago Maggiore or just enjoy a few scoops of ice cream by the lake.
+Spend the rest of the evening soaking in the Italian vibe in Locarno.
+Hang out at the Piazza Grande, stroll along Lake Maggiore, or treat yourself to some ice cream by the lake.
+And just in case you’re wondering: yes, you’re still in Switzerland, even though it feels more like Italy.

 Castello MontebelloCastello Montebello in Bellinzona (Foto: Bellinzona e Alto Ticino Turismo Silvano Crivelli)